WROME/wrome.github.io/_posts/2015-03-16-new-layout.md

 ### New layout

-We create a new layout for ROME's  website, which is derived from *Start Bootstrap's* theme [Clean Blog](http://ironsummitmedia.github.io/startbootstrap-clean-blog-jekyll/).
+We create a new layout for the workshop  website, which is derived from *Start Bootstrap's* theme [Clean Blog](http://ironsummitmedia.github.io/startbootstrap-clean-blog-jekyll/).
 The code is published at [GitHub](https://github.com/IronSummitMedia/startbootstrap-clean-blog-jekyll).